 Students who are planning on teaching French at the secondary level or doing graduate work in French are advised to acquire basic mastery in another foreign language.

 The minor in French requires five courses beyond first-year French.
-These will normally include:
+These will include the core courses:

-With permission of the undergraduate advisor, another 200-level course may be substituted for one of the above.
 All courses you intend to count toward the minor must be approved by the undergraduate advisor prior to declaring the minor.

 This cluster allows students to perfect their language skills by pursuing literary or cultural study with a primary emphasis on language, or by focusing on the history of the French language.